-To enter the test menu select "Test Menu" and press the rotary knob.
-A submenu "Test Menu" is displayed.
+To enter this menu, select "Test Menu" and press the rotary knob.
+The "Test Menu" submenu is displayed.

-Figure 38: Test Menu
+Figure 32: Test Menu

 To calibrate the altitude offset select "Altitude Offset" and press the rotary knob.
-A submenu "Altitude Offset" is displayed (see 3.4.5.1).
+A submenu "Altitude Offset" is displayed (see chapter 3.4.5.1).

 To enter the test mode select "Test Mode" and press the rotary knob.
-A submenu "Test Mode" is displayed (see 3.4.5.2).
+A submenu "Test Mode" is displayed (see chapter 3.4.5.2).

 To show some device information select "Device Information" and press the rotary knob.
-A submenu "Device Info" is displayed (see 3.4.5.3).
+A submenu "Device Info" is displayed (see chapter 3.4.5.3).